Ride a Bike

 Bicycle riders have all the same rights and responsibilities to the road – every lane is a bike lane except the interstate.
 If you are in a crash:

 - Go to the hospital if you are hurt

 - Call the police and file an incident report

 - Get the auto driver’s insurance information, and give your auto insurance info if you have it

 - File an incident report so we can advocate on your behalf

-If you need legal advice, contact our legal sponsor for advice.
+If you need legal advice, contact our legal sponsor, Bike Law Louisiana.